Tuesday, 24 March 2020

 It’s a poor example of what I have elsewhere called the “brownstone mystery”, where the main function of the plot is to carry the reader through observations about how upper-class people live, complete with details of clothing, furniture and bitchiness.
 (Noah Stuart on Helen Reilly’s The Velvet Hand)

 Novel about a painter who drinks a lot, talks a lot, has shabby girlfriends, sponges off everyone he knows (Joyce Cary's The Horse’s Mouth).
 There are endless descriptions of his work and how he (and it always is a he) works – lots of gesturing and thick impasto and mess.
 We are supposed to think he is a life-enhancing free spirit instead of a tedious PITA.
 Also he is far too obviously a stand-in for the writer and for us the readers – we are really a romantic genius who just wants to smear paint all over the bourgeois wallpaper.
-Nobody would write a novel about a meticulous, gentlemanly Victorian artist.
-And nobody would make a film about Millais.
+Nobody would write a novel or make a film about a meticulous, gentlemanly Victorian artist.
 Also the Horse’s Mouth type of painter never went to art school, did life drawings, studied other artists, learned perspective or any technique, it’s all completely instinctive, you see.
 Segue to urban legends about dance routines being unrehearsed, speeches improvised by the actors etc.

 During the war there was an “evacuee” genre in which a fastidious single middle-aged man finds himself looking after small children with runny noses, impetigo and adenoids.
 They speak a hilarious dialect full of dropped aitches and solve his problems and teach him humanity, or something.